mulesoft-assets/template-sfdc2sfdc-contact-bidirectional-sync/README.md

 ## Running on premise <a name="runonopremise"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

-After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
-If this is, for instance, `9090` then you should hit: `http://localhost:9090/synccontacts` and this will create a CSV report and send it to the mails set.
+After this,  the integration will fetch the updates occured since the date configured in the watermark.default.expression property.

 # Customize It!<a name="customizeit"/>
-This brief guide intends to give a high level idea of how this Kick is built and how you can change it according to your needs.
+This brief guide intends to give a high level idea of how this Template is built and how you can change it according to your needs.
-As mule applications are based on XML files, this page will be organised by describing all the XML that conform the Kick.
+As mule applications are based on XML files, this page will be organised by describing all the XML that conform the Template.
 Of course more files will be found such as Test Classes and [Mule Application Files](http://www.mulesoft.org/documentation/display/current/Application+Format), but to keep it simple we will focus on the XMLs.

 Here is a list of the main XML files you'll find in this application: